AndyNg0712/Coursework-Week1/README.md

 3. CSS cannot target class ".content-item" in index.html, we need to change <div class="search-engin-optimization">, <div class="online-repuation-management">, <div class="social-media-marketing"> to <div class="content-item">.
 4. Save and check the website.
 Screen shot 'change content-item Css html'
 5. Push to github to finish "change content-item"

+Create new class '.content-item img'
+1. create new class '.content-item img' to group old classes '.search-engine-optimization img', '.online-reputation-management img', '.social-media-marketing img'.
+2. Reason: tidy up the code from 3 classes into 1 class, also it will help CSS files to target the correct <div class="content-item img"> in html file.
+3. Save and check the website.
+Screen shot 'change content-item img CSS and HTML file'
+4. Push to github to finish "submit change to 'change content-item img"